-If you own a car then at some point you have probably lost your car keys.
-It can be frustrating losing your car keys when you are in a hurry to get to work or it’s an emergency.
+If you own a car, you have probably lost your car keys at some point.
+It can be frustrating to lose your car keys when you are in a hurry to get to work or in an emergency.

-In fact, car keys get lost most of the time when you need them the most.
-If you want to avoid this from happening the number one solution is to get a spare key.
+In fact, car keys are usually lost when you need them most.
+If you want to avoid this happening, the number one solution is to get a spare key.

-But, if you are reading this I will assume you do not have one or are miles away from your spare key.
+But if you are reading this, I assume that you don’t have one or are miles away from your spare key.

 Keys have changed.
-In the old days, you needed a physical key to gain entry to your car.
-Today we have keyless entry locks.
-All you need is press the unlock button and you have access to your car.
-The ignition has also been modified and you no longer need a key to turn it on.
-Just press a “start/stop button”.
-The keys use some wireless form of communication.
+In the past, you needed a physical key to access your car.
+Now we have keyless entry locks.
+All you have to do is press the unlock button and you have access to your car.
+The ignition has also been changed, and you no longer need a key to turn it on.
+Just press a “start/stop” button.
+The keys use a wireless form of communication.

-As you approach the car, the internal computer takes note and the doors open.
-Losing such kind of keys makes it hard to break into the car.
-It has become very expensive to replace this type of key, with the replacement cost for the Toyota Prius having risen to over $600 for the Toyota Prius.
+When you approach the car, the internal computer notices this and the doors open.
+The loss of such a key makes it more difficult to break into the car.
+It has become very expensive to replace this type of key, with the replacement cost for the Toyota Prius having risen to over $600.

-The keys have a transponder which is programmed to only respond to a particular key.
-When you lose the key you will have to contact your dealer who charges anything between $300 to BMW $500.
-The quoted prices will depend on the car model.
-The cheaper way is to purchase the key from the internet but you will have to wait for delivery, and the connection might not work so smoothly.
-If everything fails you will be forced to change the car’s electronics.
+The keys have a transponder that is programmed to respond only to a specific key.
+If you lose the key, you must contact your dealer, who will charge between $300 and $500.
+The prices listed depend on the car model.
+The cheapest way is to buy the key over the Internet, but you will have to wait for delivery, and the connection might not work so smoothly.
+If everything fails, you will be forced to replace the car’s electronics.

-This are pretty easy to make spare keys.
-Although the car is less secure with the lock system, you can get replacement keys fast unlike the keyless remote keys.
+It is quite easy to make spare keys for traditional keys.
+Although the car is less secure with this type of locking system, you can get replacement keys quickly, unlike the keyless transponder keys.

-Do not get replacement keys the moment you realize you can’t find your car keys.
-If you search your surroundings while recollecting where you last had your keys the probability of finding them increases.
-Keys misplacement is very common.
-It could be your where heading to the bathroom and left them on the sink or in another room.
-In most cases, if you search well you will locate your lost keys.
+Do not get a spare key as soon as you notice that you cannot find your car keys.
+If you search your surroundings while trying to remember where you last had your keys, the chances of finding them increase.
+Misplacing keys is very common.
+It could be that you were on your way to the bathroom and left them on the sink or in another room.
+In most cases, if you search well, you will find your lost keys.

-One primary place people forget their keys is in the ignition.
-You are probably in a hurry and forgot to remove the keys and leave them in the ignition after turning off the engine.
+One of the main places where people forget their keys is in the ignition.
+You may have been in a hurry and forgot to remove the keys, leaving them in the ignition after turning off the engine.

-Once you have concluded that your keys are actually lost your next step is to find a locksmith.
-This person will make you a replacement key.
-You will need to give him your car model, year of manufacture and the type of lock.
+Once you have determined that your keys have indeed been lost, your next step is to find a locksmith.
+They will make you a spare key.
+You will need to tell him your car model, year of manufacture and the type of lock.
 Try to describe it in as much detail as possible.
-Most locksmiths are familiar with car locks system, so do not be shocked if they already have a preassembled key that resembles your lost one.
+Most locksmiths are familiar with car locks.
+So don’t be shocked if they already have a pre-assembled key that resembles your lost key.

-Alternatively, your car dealer could also sort you out with a replacement key.
-If the person making your replacement key is not trustable you may need to change your entire car locking system.
+Alternatively, your car dealer might sort you out with a spare key.
+If the person who makes your spare key is not trustworthy, you may have to replace your entire car locking system.

-While garage technicians are not key experts you can try them out after running out of options.
-They often do not keep the expensive diagnostic equipment popular with locksmiths.
-But, they can offer a replacement.
+Although workshop technicians are not key experts, you can try them out if you run out of options.
+They often don’t have the expensive diagnostic tools popular with locksmiths.
+But they might offer a replacement.

 Tips when going for a replacement key

-- The VIN is a special number that is used to identify a car model.
+- The VIN is a special number used to identify a car model.
 The VIN is located on the front engine block, on the side of the dashboard from the driver’s side or on the rear wheel.
-The locksmith to identify the right replacement key for your car through the VIN.
-You identify the number due to its 17 digits.
+The locksmith to use the VIN to identify the correct spare key for your car.
+You can identify the number by its 17 digits.

 - The most affordable way to get a replacement key for your car is to contact your local car locksmith.
-In some cases they charge almost half what you would get from a car dealer or the manufacturer.
-Most locksmith stock sophisticated key replacement machines and once they inspect your car they will find you a replacement in no time.
+In some cases they charge almost half of what you would get from a car dealer or the manufacturer.
+Most locksmiths have sophisticated key replacement machines in stock, and once they have inspected your car, they will find a replacement for you in no time.

-- For keyless systems check the manufacturer’s manual for instructions on how to reprogram your key.
-When having your key reprogrammed remember to carry with you the key fobs.
-This are crucial during programming and the new key may refuse to work without them.
+- For keyless systems, check the manufacturer’s manual to see how to reprogram your key.
+If you have your key reprogrammed, remember to carry the key fobs with you.
+This is crucial during programming, and the new key cannot work without them.

-- When replacing an electronic key ensure that it is covered by the warranty/insurance.
-In this case you will need to head to the dealership with all your car details and they will give you a replacement.
+- When replacing an electronic key, check to see if it is covered by the warranty/insurance.
+If this is the case, you must go to the car dealer with all vehicle data, who will give you a replacement key.

-- Aftermarket key replacement websites offer keys at a cheaper fee than your traditional dealer.
-Nowadays there are many websites that offer the service and you should find one that has your key.
+- Aftermarket key replacement sites offer keys at a lower fee than your regular dealer.
+There are many websites offering this service these days and you should find one that has your key.

 - The downside is you still need to reprogram your car key system.

-- To reprogram your new key simply check the car’s manual.
-You can do this by yourself without help from the dealer.
+- To reprogram your new key, simply consult the car’s manual.
+You can do this yourself without the help of the dealer.

-- There moments your car keys are not working properly.
-You try to press the open button but there is some hesitance.
-The problem could be that you are operating with dead batteries.
-A simple replacement should get your electronic working again.
+- There are moments when your car keys do not work properly.
+You try to press the unlock button, but there is a certain hesitation.
+The problem could be that you are working with flat batteries.
+A simple replacement should get your electronics working again.

 - To replace the batteries, unscrew the back of the key.
-Remove old batteries and replace with new ones.
+Remove the old batteries and replace them with new ones.

-Losing your car keys can be stressing – especially when you are in an area where you cannot find a replacement.
-Traditional car locks are easy to break in to your car, but making a replacement key is also easy.
-However, if you lose your electronic keys the process is a bit lengthy depending on where you are.
-The first person to contact for a lost key is your local locksmith.
-Locksmiths have sophisticated machines which they can use to prepare a replacement key.
-In addition, the locksmith is capable of reprogramming your car key systems.
+Losing your car keys can be stressful – especially if you are in an area where you cannot find a replacement.
+Traditional car locks make it easy for someone to break in to your car, but making a replacement key is also easy.
+However, if you lose your electronic keys, the process can be a bit lengthy, depending on where you are.
+The first contact person for a lost key is your local locksmith.
+Locksmiths have sophisticated machines that can produce a replacement key.
+The locksmith is also able to reprogram your car key systems.